 But here too, the application of the formula only makes sense if it is an established, stable company with stable profits.

-Example EBITDA multiplier formula
+Example EBITDA Multiplier Formula

 Earnings before interest, taxes, depreciation and amortization (EBITDA) amount to 40.

-Calculation of company value:
+Calculation of business value:

-EBIT x 4.5 = 40x 4.5 = 180
+EBIT x Multiple = 40 x 4.5 = 180

 Sales multiplier